 Remote working can be a dream job setting and a very tempting scenario.
 It’s also an increasing global trend that found fertile ground among Millenials and UI&UX designers.
 Even though comfortable and productive, remote work isn’t only a bed of roses.
 Reason?
 Human nature.

 I’ve worked remotely for some time now, and here’s my take on this:

 you can sleep in for a little longer.
-But then if you really want to be efficient, waking up 5 minutes before the time scheduled for work won’t do the trick.
+But if you really want to be efficient, waking up 5 minutes before the time scheduled for work won’t do the trick.
 The transition is crucial here.
-And while the daily commute and change of places can help do that, it’s hard to achieve the same level of mode switching just in your head (and in only five minutes)
+And while the daily commute and change of places can help do that, it’s hard to achieve the same level of mode switching just in your head (and in only five minutes).